Smart Solutions for a Sustainable Future

 Digital tools are advancing agriculture even beyond farmers’ fields.
 Breakthroughs in artificial intelligence are accelerating the pace and success of plant breeding innovations by accurately predicting genetic outcomes during trials.
 Coupled with other innovations, AI is helping us deliver more sustainable solutions, faster.
 Similarly, robust data analytics platforms are transforming what’s possible throughout the entire farming ecosystem.
 In particular, our partnership with Microsoft is ushering a new wave of innovation in digital agriculture, which will help more farmers benefit from cloud-based tools, real-time data analytics, and other ongoing developments in data science.

 The Internet of Things (IoT) is increasingly at-home on the farm.
-In particular, smart combines can make incredible use of the collective insights that sync across other devices in an increasingly digital ecosystem.
+Smart combines can make incredible use of the collective insights that sync across other devices in an increasingly digital ecosystem.
 Equipped with its own sensors that collect billions of data points, smart combines are helping farmers optimize their resource use.
 In particular, precision planters couple GPS data with historical and forecast field information to plant the right seeds at the ideal depth, density, and location in the field to maximize their chances of success throughout the season.
 As a result, this highly automated process also helps conserve fuel and reduce the associated carbon emissions.

 Our Digital Solutions